Trident Pyramid Networks: The importance of processing at the feature pyramid level for better object detection: Experiments

 Secondly, we observe that the results between the four different TPN configurations are very similar, all four obtaining between $41.3$ and $41.8$ AP.
-At first glance, it appears that having more TPN core layers $L$ is slightly more beneficial than having more bottleneck layers $B$ under similar computational budgets.
-In Subsection~\ref{sec:balance}, we will further investigate which TPN configurations yield the best accuracy vs. efficiency trade-off at various computation budgets.
+At first glance, it appears that having more TPN neck layers $L$ is slightly more beneficial than having more bottleneck layers $B$ under similar computational budgets.
+In Subsection~\ref{sec:balance}, we will further investigate which TPN configurations yield the best accuracy vs. efficiency trade-off at various budgets.

-Thirdly, when comparing our TPN cores (top four rows) with the BiFPN core (fifth row), we observe that one TPN configuration performs on par with the BiFPN core, whereas the remaining three TPN configurations outperform the BiFPN core by up to $0.5$ AP.
-We especially notice improvements on the AP$_{75}$ metric, where all four TPN configurations outperform the BiFPN core by $0.5$ up to $1.3$ AP$_{75}$.
-This hence shows that our TPN cores provide more accurate detections than the BiFPN core.
-In Appendix~\ref{sec:large}, we provide additional results where we compare the TPN core with the BiFPN core when using a large backbone.
+Thirdly, when comparing our TPN necks (top four rows) with the BiFPN neck (fifth row), we observe that one TPN configuration performs on par with the BiFPN neck, whereas the remaining three TPN configurations outperform the BiFPN neck by up to $0.5$ AP.
+We especially notice improvements on the AP$_{75}$ metric, where all four TPN configurations outperform the BiFPN neck by $0.5$ up to $1.3$ AP$_{75}$.
+This hence shows that our TPN necks provide more accurate detections than the BiFPN neck.
+In Subsection~\ref{sec:large}, we provide additional results where we compare the TPN neck with the BiFPN neck when using the large ResNeXt-101-32x4-DCNv2 backbone.

-Fourthly, when comparing the ResNet-50+TPN networks (top four rows) with the ResNet-50+bFPN, ResNet-50+hFPN, ResNet-101+FPN and ResNet-101+TPN baselines (bottom four rows), we again see that the ResNet-50+TPN networks work best.
+Lastly, when comparing the ResNet-50+TPN networks (top four rows) with the ResNet-50+bFPN, ResNet-50+hFPN, ResNet-101+FPN and ResNet-101+TPN baselines (bottom four rows), we again see that the ResNet-50+TPN networks work best.
 The best-performing baseline (ResNet-101+TPN) from this category is outperformed by all four ResNet-50+TPN configurations with $0.4$ up to $0.9$ AP.
 Note that the ResNet-101+TPN baseline has considerably more parameters and is clearly slower at inference, but still does not match the performance of the ResNet-50+TPN networks despite its higher computational cost.
-This hence shows that the TPN core not only outperforms other cores such as BiFPN, but also other detection networks using heavier backbones or heads while operating under similar overall computation budgets.
-This highlights the importance of core modules operating on feature pyramids in general object detection networks.
+This hence shows that the TPN neck not only outperforms other necks such as BiFPN, but also other detection networks using heavier backbones or heads while operating under similar overall computation budgets.
+This highlights the importance of necks operating on feature pyramids within general object detection networks.